The Crime, Evidence & Trial

 The responding Deputy’s partner, had been chasing -and lost - a male figure when he heard the sound of gunfire.
 During Will’s trial,the deputy's partner was unable to identify the male figure he was chasing.
 According to Will, once he was handcuffed, his co-defendant shot the deputy wounding Will in the process.
 The Harris County Sheriff’s Department Gunshot Injury Chart, shows, a traverse gunshot wound to the back of the head which directly indicates that the shooter was behind the Deputy to his left.

-Will has consistently maintained that because his co-defendant is the son of a prominent Houston police officer he always kept handcuff keys on his person and was therefore able to free Will from his cuffs.
-Both men then fled in different directions.
+The co-defendent then unlocked Rob's cuff's with a handcuff key and both men then fled in different directions.
 Will ran to a nearby parking lot where he ordered a woman out of her car and drove away.
 The shooter, covered in blood, found his way to Will’s apartment where he saw Will’s girlfriend, his mother, his sister and another young woman.
 In front of two of these witnesses the co-defendant confessed to shooting a police officer and accidentally shooting Will.

 WITNESS TESTIMONIES THE NIGHT OF THE MURDER

 Robert Will’s co-defendant initially ran to the apartment of a friend of his, but the friend's roommate refused to open the door.
 The roommate described him as “crying and sweating at the door”.
 Unable to gain access to his friend's apartment, he ran instead to Will's apartment.